-The following table provides details of how student performance will be assessed in this course.
+The following table details how student performance will be assessed in this course.
 Failure to complete at least 75% of the homework assignments may result in an E for this course.

 Item Percentage of Grade

 Homework Assignments 25

 Midterm Exam 25

 Final Exam 25

 Team Project (2-3 students per team) 25

 Total 100